 🔹 Naturally gluten-free

-🔹 Supports energy, performance, and satiety
+🔹 Promotes energy, performance and satiety

 Low FODMAP Cottage Cheese & Blueberry Protein Pancakes